Last updated December 7th, 2018.

 - Where do you see yourself career-wise in five years, and then ten years?

 (We will go in-depth on interviewing for financial firms in another post.
 Stay tuned!)

-There are a whole host of financial exams, and which ones you take will depend on your chosen career path and the regulatory requirements for that path.
+There are a whole host of financial exams that you will need to take throughout your career.
+Which ones you take will depend on your chosen career path and the regulatory requirements for that path.
 They are all administered by the Financial Industry Regulatory Authority (FINRA).

-This is important because in order to actually take these exams you must be sponsored by a financial firm that is a member of FINRA, making sure that whoever sells securities products is qualified and thoroughly examined.
+In order to take all FINRA exams after the SIE, you must be sponsored by a financial firm that is a member of FINRA.

 Series 6: Series 6 (also called the “Investment Company / Variable Contracts Products Limited Representative” exam) is a security license, which enables you to register as a limited representatives and therefore sell mutual funds, variable annuities and insurance premiums.
 However, the Series 6 does not enable you to sell corporate or municipal securities, direct participation programs and options.

 Series 7: The Series 7 (also known as the “General Securities Representative Exam”) is the general securities registered representative license, which entitles you to sell all types of securities products (except for commodities and futures).
 The exam mainly focuses on investment risk, equity and debt instruments, options, taxation, packaged securities, retirement plans and interactions with clients.